 I know it’s something so obvious you’re wondering why it’s on a packing list, but believe it or not I have forgotten it more than once.
 How I don’t know, but I have.

-If you’re traveling with an old dog who needs a bit of help, or you’re concerned you’ll be doing a lot more walking than usual and Rover (okay Spot!) won’t be able to keep up, here are a few items worth thinking about including.
+If you’re traveling with an old dog who needs a bit of help, or you’re concerned you’ll be doing a lot more walking than usual, here are a few items worth thinking about including.